+Keep in mind that NO HOME IS PERFECT…not even new construction.
 The inspection is designed to report on any potential defects or problems with the home that may require repair.
 Not everything they report will be considered an actual defect by you; you must decide on whether or not the items noted require repair or not for your peace of mind.
-For example, I have never seen a home inspection report where the inspector did not note that the dirt is too high around the foundation of the home.
+For example, I rarely see a home inspection report where the inspector does not note that the dirt is too high around the foundation of the home.
 This seems to be something that they always note because it could potentially hide termite activity around the home…and inspectors have to protect themselves against potential lawsuits.
 But this is something that you can easily fix when you move into the home.

 - The home cannot “pass or fail” an inspection, and your inspector will not tell you whether he/she thinks the home is worth the money you are offering.

-I recommend being present at the inspection.
-This is to your advantage because you will be able to clearly understand the inspection report and know exactly which areas need attention.
-Plus, you can get answers to many questions, tips for maintenance, and a lot of general information that will help you once you move into your new home.
+I recommend being present for the last hour of the inspection.
+(It distracts the inspector if you are there the entire time, and then they miss things.)
+This is to your advantage because you will be able to ask questions, and get tips for maintenance, and a lot of general information that will help you once you move into your new home.
 Most important, you will see the home through the eyes of an objective third-party.
 But always keep in mind that an inspector’s job is to report on all potential issues (like dirt around the foundation) and you need to be reasonable in your repair request negotiations with sellers.

 Please share this info with your Friends!